pantheon-systems/documentation/source/_docs/going-live.md

 ## Schedule Backups

 Schedule daily and weekly backups in case you need to revert your site content.
 Backups need to be run separately for each environment (Dev, Test, and Live).
-For details, see [Backup Creation](/docs/create-backups).
+For details, see [Backups Tool](/docs/backups).

 ## Monitoring Services